bookkeeping tax

 In terms of your accounting, only information gathered during your physical counts can be used to balance your ledgers.
 Usually this involves adding the balance to your beginning inventory at the start of the next financial period.

-Ending inventory and COGS are also done at the end of the financial period in an periodic system for the same reasons - in between these financial start and end periods, only estimates of material usage, inventory and COGS can be generated and used for reporting and forecasting.
+Ending inventory and COGS are also done at the end of the financial period in a periodic system for the same reasons - in between these financial start and end periods, only estimates of material usage, inventory and COGS can be generated and used for reporting and forecasting.

 Industries and businesses that suit periodic inventory